thiruboy1/mydevops/kubernetes/kube notes.md

 kubectl get pod --all-nampespaces kubectl get pod -n kube-system

+* Not All Objects are in a Namespace:
+However namespace resources are not themselves in a namespace.
+And low-level resources, such as nodes and persistentVolumes, are not in any namespace.

+# In a namespace
+kubectl api-resources --namespaced=true

+# Not in a namespace
+kubectl api-resources --namespaced=false

 ## Services:
 * An abstract way to expose an application running on a set of Pods as a network service.